-For your heart will always be where your riches are.
+For your heart will always be where your riches are. — Luke 12:34

 Growing Healthy Stewards (GHS) is a year-round stewardship education program for parishes.
 Its coaches work with parishes to make them sustainable, hopeful and positive.

 GHS isn’t a one-time event but a process and range of activities over time.
-You can discover and deploy the valuable resources you already have, and build on the time, talent and treasurer of your members to create a vibrant and healthy parish.
+You can discover and deploy the valuable resources you already have, and build on the time, talent and treasure of your members to create a vibrant and healthy parish.

 What makes the difference?

-- It’s tested – based on practices you can learn and follow
+- It’s tested – based on practices you can learn and follow.

-- It’s coached – an experienced facilitator will be at your side to encourage and help
+- It’s coached – an experienced facilitator will be at your side to encourage and help.

-- It provides resources – ways to move forward in a positive direction
+- It provides resources – ways to move forward in a positive direction.